jsejcksn/jsonbox-client/README.md

 ### Import

-> Your module specifier depeonds on your environment.
+> Your module specifier depends on your environment.
 >
 > If in a Node.js module: a bare specifier works.
 >